-The total value of these commitments, which are recorded as a reduction in shareholders' equity, amounts to EUR 189 million at 31 December 2020, compared with EUR 227 million at 31 December 2019.
+The total value of these commitments, which are recorded as a reduction in shareholders' equity, amounts to EUR 103 million at 31 December 2021, compared with EUR 189 million at 31 December 2020.

-7.d Significant restrictions in subsidiaries, associates and joint ventures been obliged by restrictions brought by their regulator on 2019 dividend payments.
-During 2019, no BNP Paribas Fortis entity was subject to significant restrictions other than those arising from regulatory requirements.
+7.d Significant restrictions in subsidiaries, associates and joint ventures entities' financial and operating performance.
+During 2021, no BNP Paribas Fortis entities were subject to significant restrictions other than those related to regulatory requirements.